An HBO Max and Discovery Plus merger was just announced, and now we know that the Max streaming service is official.

 |Monthly ad-supported price||$9.99||$4.99|

-We think that the new combined service shouldn't go above $19.99 per month (for its ad-free plan) because that's the new highest price for Netflix (maybe limit its ad-supported plan to maybe $12.99 per month?).
+We think that the new combined service shouldn't go above $19.99 per month (for its ad-free plan), its announced 4K price point — the new highest price for Netflix (maybe limit its ad-supported plan to maybe $12.99 per month?).

 Also, we know Q1 numbers suggest the balance leans heavily in HBO Max's favor.
 Back then, there were reportedly 76.8 million total HBO and HBO Max subscribers worldwide, and 24 million or so Discovery Plus subscribers.